ahuber33/CEDRIC_GSI/README.md

 # root -l Reconstruction_temperature_CEDRIC.cc

 # At this time, the code will ask you in order :
+# 1/ Measurement was done with electrons or only with gammas ?
-# 1/ What is the PSL coef for the scanner used
+# 2/ What is the PSL coef for the scanner used
-# 2/ What is the number of PSL/mm² in IP number 1
+# 3/ What is the number of PSL/mm² in IP number 1
-# 3/ What is the number of PSL/mm² in IP number 2
+# 4/ What is the number of PSL/mm² in IP number 2
-# 4/ What is the number of PSL/mm² in IP number 3
+# 5/ What is the number of PSL/mm² in IP number 3
-# 5/ What is the number of PSL/mm² in IP number 4
+# 6/ What is the number of PSL/mm² in IP number 4
-# 6/ What is the number of PSL/mm² in IP number 5
+# 7/ What is the number of PSL/mm² in IP number 5
-# 7/ What is the number of PSL/mm² in IP number 6
+# 8/ What is the number of PSL/mm² in IP number 6
-# 8/ What is the number of PSL/mm² in IP number 7
+# 9/ What is the number of PSL/mm² in IP number 7

 # After that, all is automatic, the code will fit the DATA PSL DISTRIBUTIONS in order to output 2 parameters :
-# 1/ N0 = Maximum number of gammas emitted from an exponential law
+# 1/ N0 = Maximum number of gammas/electrons emitted from an exponential law
 # 2/ E0 = Temperature from the exponential law

 # A canvas will appear with a comparison between the DATA PSL DISTRIBUTION and this one reconstructed from the FIT with the Matrix and an illustration of the exponential law.

+# If you want just to see an example, please enter a number >1 when the code ask you if the measurement was done with electrons or only with gammas.
+You will have an example of output !!!